3cas/bad-apple/README.md

 # bad-apple
 Play any video (originally Bad Apple!!) in the terminal using Python

-This project is heavily inspired by [Ubuntufanboy's Bad Apple!! code](https://github.com/Ubuntufanboy/bad-apple) and it uses the same method (but I wrote all the code myself).
+This project is heavily inspired by [Ubuntufanboy's Bad Apple!! code](https://github.com/Ubuntufanboy/bad-apple) and it uses a similar download/conversion method (but I wrote all the code myself).

 Currently only runs properly on Linux.
 Mac is lacking audio, and I haven't tested Windows yet.